OneCrazyCoder/MMOGamepadOverlay/README.md

 Each menu also counts as a **HUD Element**, so the Menu must be made visible by the ``HUD=`` property for an active layer to actually see it.

 Each menu has a ``Style=`` property that determines its basic structure and appearance, as well as visual properties like colors, shapes, etc of the menu items.
-Example Menu Styles include List, Slots, Bar, 4Dir, and Grid (which can include a ``GridWidth=`` property to specify the grid shape).
+Example Menu Styles include List, Slots, Bar, 4Dir, Grid (which can include a ``GridWidth=`` property to specify the grid shape), and Hotspots (which requires a ``Hotspots=`` property specifying a Hotspot Array to determine the center point of each menu item).

 Menus are defined using the section name [Menu.MenuName].
 Each *Menu Item* is defined by a *property name* of just the Menu Item number (with some exceptions covered later).
 The *property value* for each Menu Item contains a name/label to be displayed followed by colon ``:`` followed by a command to execute when that menu item is chosen.
 Here's an example of a basic menu: